TeamDrive Client-Server Interaction¶

 The user can click the resend button to resend the activation email.

-If the user quits the registration process, the device (see Device) of the user will be removed.
+If the user aborts the registration process, the device (see Devices) of the user will be removed.

 Retrieve user information¶

-During the registration process the user’s data and license will be loaded into the client from the Registration Server in the background.
-Once users has logged in the email will be retrieved from the Registration Server so it can be displayed in the client.
-If the user does not have a default license, a new default license will be created for the user depending on the Provider settings (see DEFAULT_FREE_FEATURE (<FreeClientDefaultLicense> tag)).
+During the registration process, the user’s data and license will be loaded into the client from the Registration Server in the background.
+Once the user has logged in, the user’s details (e.g. email address) will be retrieved from the Registration Server so they can be displayed in the client.
+If the user does not have a default license, a new default license will be created for the user depending on the Provider settings (see DEFAULT_FREE_FEATURE).

-Each user not only has a user account, but each installation will also create a new owned device on the Registration Server under this user account.
-The user can install 5 different device types: Mac, Windows, Linux, iOS and Android OS (the amount of devices per user is not limited).
+Each TeamDrive Client installation creates a new device on the Registration Server associated with the user.
+The user can install clients on 5 different platforms: Mac, Windows, Linux, iOS and Android OS (the number of devices per user is not limited).

 Each device will create its own public-/private key.
-The public key will be uploaded to the Registration Server for this device.
-If one users invites another, they will not actually invite the user itself, instead they will invite all the different devices of the target user.
-This is necessary because each invitation must be encrypted using the public key of the target device.
+The public key is uploaded to the Registration Server for the device.
+When a user invites another user, a message is sent to each of the target user’s devices.
+Each invitation is encrypted using the public key of the target device.

 The client will periodically poll the Registration Server for new messages, like invitations.
-The different types of messages are described in TeamDrive Client <–> Server interaction.
+The different types of messages are described in Messages, Invitations & Invitation Types.

 Get public key¶